Change Started

 Due to various factors, Indian farmers to get rid of their crop residue simply put them on fire, leading to extreme levels of air pollution, this is more prominent in the Delhi region and many parts of North India.

-As per common public perception, crop stubble burning in India only affects the big cities like Delhi and farmers don’t understand the gravity of their action.
-However, in our conversation with Arpit Dhupar, co-founder of Dharaksha Ecosolution, who spent a considerable period of time in Punjab and Haryana villages to understand the problem, has a different take, “villagers understand the ill effects of burning much more than people in the city.
+A common public perception is that farmers don’t understand the gravity of their actions.
+However, in our conversation with Arpit Dhupar, co-founder of Dharaksha Ecosolution, who spent a considerable period in Punjab and Haryana villages to understand the problem, has a different take, “villagers understand the ill effects of burning much more than people in the city.
 As they stay much closer to the fields, the smoke hits them first before it reaches the cities.
 They also know that this is not just the smoke, the chemicals that they have put in the crops, make the smoke highly toxic and hazardous.
-They also understand that it would destroy the organic content and friendly pests in the soil.“.
+They also understand that it would destroy the organic content and friendly pests in the soil“.
 He gave detailed reasoning for the crop stubble burning problem, you can read it here.

 While many solutions have been tried to stop the burning including penalties and financial assistance, however, farmers continue to burn their agricultural waste, resulting in deaths, health issues, and major economic losses.